Gazza0079/byb_project/README.md

 # HelloWorld Project

 ## 📖 About
 The **HelloWorld** project is a simple program designed as an introduction to programming.
-It outputs the phrase `"Git is Awesome"`, which is commonly used as the first step in learning a new programming language.
+It outputs the phrase `"Git is Awesome!"`, which is commonly used as the first step in learning a new programming language.
 This project demonstrates basic syntax and output in python.

 ---

 ## 🚀 Features
-- Prints the phrase `"Git is Awesome"` to the console.
+- Prints the phrase `"Git is Awesome!"` to the console.
 - Showcases the fundamental structure of a program in pyphon.

 ---